AdobeDocs/uxp/src/pages/uxp-api/reference-js/Global Members/HTML Elements/HTMLSlotElement.md

 ## assignedNodes(options)
 returns a sequence of the nodes assigned to this slot.
-If options object is used with flatten: "true", If slottables is the empty list, then append each slottable child of slot, in tree order, to slottables.<br>
+If options object is used with flatten: "true", If slottables is the empty list, then append each slottable child of slot, in tree order, to slottables.<br></br>
 Refer [find-flattened-slotables](https://dom.spec.whatwg.org/#find-flattened-slotables)

 **Returns**: `Array` - An array of nodes